 PL: It was more a reaction to the public health hazards rather than animal suffering on the factory farms.
 But, consumers will eventually learn that the link mentioned above is not hearsay.
 They will eventually have to make a choice: go for cheap meats and risk health down the road or act as conscientious consumer and support cage-free meats.
 A small number of China’s urbanites are already making the right consumption choice.

-TL: What attitude does the government take to animal rights activists, who've been known to barricade conveys of dogs being taken to slaughter?
+TL: What attitude does the government take to animal rights activists, who’ve been known to barricade convoys of dogs being taken to slaughter?

 PL: China is a post-socialist developmental state.
 This means the government’s overriding concern has been and will continue to be economic development.
 Like other east Asian developmental states and regions such as South Korea and Taiwan in the early to middle era of their economic development, mainland China will continue to focus on economic development at the expense of social equality, environmental protection and ecological sustainability.